What is a Butterfly Valve?

 - Lug style Vs. Butterfly Valve: Design Features

-Wafer and lug valves come in many different shapes and sizes, each with unique features that make them good for various uses.
+Wafer and lug valves come in many different shapes and sizes, each with unique features that make them suitable for various uses.
 Most wafer butterfly valves have simple designs with two discs joined by a shaft in the middle.
 On the other hand, lug butterfly valves normally have more than one part, such as discs, sleeves, nuts, and bolts.

 Also, wafer butterfly valves generally have longer stems than lug-style valves, which gives them higher flow rates with less pressure drop.
 Also, some types have rubber or elastomer gaskets that make them better at sealing.
 These design features make wafer and lug butterfly valves very flexible parts that can be used in almost any pipe system.